UtrechtUniversity/FAIR-Cheatsheets/CONTRIBUTING.md

 ## What files are available (e.g. Canva etc.) and how this works

-The current data cheatsheet is available on [Canva](https://www.canva.com/).
-Canva is a free-to-use online graphic design and publishing tool.
-On this platform, it is easy to work on the same design with multiple people as a team.
+You can access the latest data cheatsheet via [Canva](https://www.canva.com/), a free-to-use online graphic design and publishing tool.
+Canva makes collaborative work a breeze, allowing multiple team members to collaborate on the same design seamlessly.
 The cheatsheet can be downloaded as a JPG, PNG or PDF from the website.

 ## How to contribute